Clinician Quality Academy

 Frequently Asked Questions

 The Clinician Quality Academy is designed to support physicians and other clinicians to lead quality and safety initiatives in health care in BC.
-It is anticipated that participants will be specialists, GPs and other clinical providers (typically those in medical staff roles such as nurse practitioners, midwives, etc) working in multiple settings such as hospitals, primary care and/or residential care in both urban and rural settings.
+It is anticipated that participants will be specialists, GPs and other clinical providers (typically those in medical staff roles such as nurse practitioners, midwives, etc) working in multiple settings such as hospitals, primary care and/or long-term care in both urban and rural settings.

 While some clinicians with formal leadership roles will attend, the program is designed to support all those with an interest in becoming more effective clinical champions and leading improvement initiatives in health care.